 M-F 7:30AM - 4:30 PM CST

-MSI has worked alongside several homes and businesses in Peoria IL, and our goal is to continue providing quality work to this community.
+MSI is a trusted electrician in Peoria IL.
+We offer electrical repair and other electrical services.
 Whether you're in need of emergency service, routine repair, or new construction, our team of expert electricians is ready to help.
-Click the buttons below to get started.

 Our staff works on both residential and commercial sites.
 Our electricians install and maintain all of the electrical and power systems for Peoria homes, businesses, and factories.
 They install and maintain the wiring and control equipment, as well as install and maintain electrical equipment and machines in factories.